High tech aerospace manufacturer: Data infrastructure creation and pipeline automation

 The manufacturer had a geographically dispersed IT environment with no infrastructure in place to connect the disparate systems leveraged across the organization.
 This, combined with the fact supplies from different lots and suppliers were used at different sites, created a challenge surrounding traceability.

-Traceability was a key issue for the aerospace manufacturer as there would often be variations in the quality of finished batches of coating.
-Having no ability to track which facilities were involved in manufacturing a given batch of coating, let alone which specific supplies or machinery was used in the manufacturing process, meant the aerospace manufacturer had limited ability to conduct root cause analysis. .
+Traceability was a key issue for the aerospace manufacturer as there would often be variations in the quality of finished batches of the coating.
+Having no ability to track which facilities were involved in manufacturing a given batch of coating, let alone which specific supplies or machinery was used in the manufacturing process, meaning the aerospace manufacturer had limited ability to conduct root cause analysis.

 To help the organization gain a better view of their data, Neal Analytics automated data movement from over ten on-premises systems across five of the organization’s manufacturing facilities to Azure Data Lake Storage via Data Factory.